In 2015, the domain name Cars.com was sold for $872 million. This makes it the most expensive domain name ever.

 That’s why you need to go incognito.
 Use a different email address and inquire about the price.
 You don’t want anything tracking back to your company.

-Sumo.com is a famous recent example of domain negotiation.
+Sumo.com is a famous example of domain negotiation.
 Sumo is an eCommerce platform for small and medium businesses.
-Originally, the used the URL “sumome.com”. "sumo.com" was extremely valuable to them, so they spent six years negotiating for the domain name before agreeing to pay $1.6 million.
+Originally, they used the URL sumome.com.
+However, sumo.com was extremely valuable to them, so they spent six years negotiating for the domain name before agreeing to pay $1.6 million.

 Ultimately, they saw the investment as worth it and gathered resources to buy the domain.
 But, imagine how much easier things would have been if they had reserved Sumo from the start.

 You can wait for a domain name to expire so you can take it before the current owner renews.
 But, this is risky.
-You don’t know if it’s set to auto-renew or if there are many people waiting to buy it.
+You don’t know if it’s set to auto-renew or if many people are waiting to buy it.

 You could end up waiting years with no guarantee of ever securing the domain.

 You’re better off taking the same approach as Sumo.
 Work with the domain names you have and hope your target will eventually become available.
 And if you’re successful enough, you can always make them an offer they can’t refuse.

 Option 3: Legal Action